 Japan estimates carbon stock change in litter in urban parks and green area on port only.
 In other sub-categories, carbon stock change could not be estimated accurately because it is difficult to obtain detailed information on various managements (such as cleaning).
-However, it is clear that input of litter and dead roots increases carbon stocks every year.
+However, it is clear that generation and accumulation of litter and dead roots increases carbon stocks every year (although a part of litter and dead roots are removed to outside).
 Therefore, these sub-categories are not sources of greenhouse gases and not included in the reporting (exclusion of these sub-categories is assumed to be conservative).

-$$\Delta C{RVLit} = \sum (A_i L{iti})$$
+$\Delta C{RVLit} = \sum (A_i L{iti})$

-ΔC{RVLit} : Annual change in carbon stocks in litter in remaining revegetation land [t-C/yr]
+$\Delta C{RVI,it}$: Annual change in carbon stocks in litter in remaining revegetation land [t-C/yr]